JOKeRiino/HTML-Tree-Checkbox-Form/README.md

 Simple vanilla JavaScript Example for an input form, consisting of multiple checkboxes organized in a tree.
 Populated dynamically from a JavaScript-Object.
+Can be used with a submit button or without.